bgonzalezbustamante/demo-regularisation/README.md

 This R code and merged, sliced data set from V-Dem and World Bank are released under a [Creative Commons Attribution 4.0 International license (CC BY 4.0)](LICENSE.md).
 This open-access license allows the data to be shared, reused, adapted as long as appropriate acknowledgement is given.

+## Contribute

+Contributions are entirely welcome.
+You just need to [open an issue](https://github.com/bgonzalezbustamante/demo-regularisation/issues/new) with your comment or idea.

+For more substantial contributions, please fork this repository and make changes.
+Pull requests are also welcome.

+Please read our [code of conduct](CODE_OF_CONDUCT.md) first.
+Minor contributions will be acknowledged, and significant ones will be considered on our contributor roles taxonomy.

 ## Citation

 González-Bustamante, B. (2021).
-Regularisation and Cross-Validation of Determinants of Egalitarian Democracy: Demonstration for R (Version 1.0.1 -- Shiny Scene) [Computer software].
+Regularisation and Cross-Validation of Determinants of Egalitarian Democracy: Demonstration for R (Version 1.1.1 -- Autumn Mode) [Computer software].
 DOI: [10.5281/zenodo.5708892](https://doi.org/10.5281/zenodo.5708892)

 ## Author